 Under the No Action (i.e., natural recovery) alternative, the Trustees would take No Action to restore, rehabilitate, replace, and/or acquire the equivalent of injured natural resources, including their supporting habitats and the services they provide.
 Natural resources at the Site were injured due to the release of hazardous substances, including PCBs.
-While consideration of the No Action (i.e., natural recovery) alternative is required by CERCLA, given the long-term environmental persistence of PCBs and the other hazardous substances at the Site, natural recovery would not meet the requirements of CERCLA and the NRDAR process under CERCLA to restore injured natural resources and services.
-In addition, restoration funds must be spent on restoration, rehabilitation, replacement, or acquisition of the equivalent of injured natural resources (42 U.S.C. § 111(i)), and the No Action alternative would preclude the appropriate use of funds under federal law and in accordance with the Site's relevant Consent Decrees.
-The No Action alternative is not appropriate for the Cornell-Dubilier Site given that injured natural resources cannot be addressed through natural recovery.
+While consideration of the No Action (i.e., natural recovery) alternative is required by CERCLA, given the long-term environmental persistence of PCBs and the other hazardous substances at the Site, natural recovery would not meet the requirements of the NRDAR process under CERCLA to restore injured natural resources and services.
+In short, the No Action alternative is not appropriate for the Cornell-Dubilier Site given that injured natural resources cannot be addressed through natural recovery.

-3.2 Preferred Tier I Alternative: Island Farm Weir Fish Passage
+3.2 Selected Tier I Alternative: Island Farm Weir Fish Passage